kittiphonp/kittiphonp.github.io/index.md

 #### Work

-- Researcher at [Research Center for Mathematical Trust in Software and Systems](https://group-mmm.org/eratommsd), National Institute of Informatics (2023-current)
+- Researcher at [Research Center for Mathematical Trust in Software and Systems](https://group-mmm.org/eratommsd), National Institute of Informatics (09.2023-current)

 #### Internship

-- Six-month internship at [ERATO Metamathematics for Systems Design (MMSD) Project](https://group-mmm.org/eratommsd), National Institute of Informatics (Mar-Aug 2019)
+- Six-month internship at [ERATO Metamathematics for Systems Design (MMSD) Project](https://group-mmm.org/eratommsd), National Institute of Informatics (03.2019-08.2019)
-- Two-month internship at [Imai Laboratory](http://www-imai.is.s.u-tokyo.ac.jp), Department of Computer Science, Graduate School of Information Science and Technology, The University of Tokyo (Jun-Jul 2016)
+- Two-month internship at [Imai Laboratory](http://www-imai.is.s.u-tokyo.ac.jp), Department of Computer Science, Graduate School of Information Science and Technology, The University of Tokyo (06.2016-07.2016)

 #### Teaching